ikod/cachetools/testhash/README.md

 ## This is performance tester for hash table ##

-During tests set up two arrays of 1_000_000 random integers each ('write array' and 'read array') are created.
+During tests set up phase two arrays of 1_000_000 random integers ('write array' and 'read array') are created.
+This arrays used in subsequent tests.

 Results description:

-Table type - can be internal associative array, OAHashMap - this package imlementation (using Mallocator), OAHashMap+GC - this package implementation(using GCAllocator), HashMap - emsi_containers hash map.
+Table type - internal associative array, OAHashMap - this package imlementation (using Mallocator),

+OAHashMap+GC - this package implementation(using GCAllocator), HashMap - emsi_containers hash map.

 Time - time required for test.
 Less is better.